Missing Student/Confidential Contact Notification

 - Send an email to the TCU email address assigned to the alleged missing student.

-- Contact Campus Life to determine if they have information about the missing student (in the hospital or return home, etc.)
+- Contact Dean of Student’s Office to determine if they have information about the missing student (in the hospital or return home, etc.)

-- Ask Campus Life to contact faculty to determine last time the person was in class and ask the faculty member to refer the student to Campus Life if the alleged missing student shows up in class.
+- Ask Dean of Student’s Office to contact faculty to determine last time the person was in class and ask the faculty member to refer the student to Dean of Student’s Office if the alleged missing student shows up in class.

 - Contact housing staff members to determine if the missing person has been seen.
 Have the housing staff members check the assigned room

 - Contact neighbors, friends, acquaintances, and roommates to determine when the missing person was last seen.

 - Check the card access system log to determine when the missing person last used their TCU ID to access buildings or dining services.